 Abstract.
 Here, the capability of the chemical weather forecasting model CHIMERE (version 2017r4) to reproduce surface ozone, particulate matter and nitrogen dioxide concentrations in complex terrain is investigated for the period from June 21 to August 21, 2018.
 The study area is the northwestern Iberian Peninsula, where both coastal and mountain climates can be found in direct vicinity and a large fraction of the land area is covered by forests.
-Driven by lateral boundary conditions from

-- 5 ECMWF's Composition Integrated Forecast System, anthropogenic emissions from two commonly used top-down inventories and meteorological data from the Weather Research and Forecasting Model, CHIMERE's performance with respect to observations is tested with a range of sensitivity experiments.
+Driven by lateral boundary conditions from ECMWF's Composition Integrated Forecast System, anthropogenic emissions from two commonly used top-down inventories and meteorological data from the Weather Research and Forecasting Model, CHIMERE's performance with respect to observations is tested with a range of sensitivity experiments.
 We assess the effects of 1) an increase in horizontal resolution, 2) an increase in vertical resolution, 3) the use of distinct model chemistries and 4) the use of distinct anthropogenic emissions inventories, downscaling techniques and land use databases.
-In comparison with the older HTAP emission inventory downscaled - 10 with basic options, the updated and sophistically downscaled EMEP inventory only leads to partial model improvements and so does the computationally costly horizontal resolution increase.
+In comparison with the older HTAP emission inventory downscaled with basic options, the updated and sophistically downscaled EMEP inventory only leads to partial model improvements and so does the computationally costly horizontal resolution increase.
 Model performance changes caused by the choice of distinct chemical mechanisms are not systematic either and rather depend on the considered anthropgenic emission configuration and pollutant.
 Albeit the results are thus heterogeneous in general terms, the model's response to a vertical resolution increase confined to the lower to middle troposphere is homogeneous in the sense of improving virtually all verification aspects.
-We - 15 conclude that, as long as the For our study region and the two aforementioned top-down emission inventories are used, it is generally, we conclude that it is not necessary to use a horizontal model run CHIMERE on a horizontal mesh much finer than the native grid of the these inventories.
+We conclude that, as long as the aforementioned top-down emission inventories are used, it is generally not necessary to use a horizontal model mesh much finer than the native grid of the inventories.
 A relatively coarse horizontal mesh combined with 20 model layers between 999 and 500 hPa is sufficient to yield balanced results.
 The chemical mechanism should be chosen as a function of the intended application.